Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Here you may specify the configuration for the authentication plugin you have chosen.
+Specify the configuration for the authentication plugin you have chosen.

-For information about Plugin Configuration consult the associated plugin documentation.
+For information about Plugin Configuration, consult the associated plugin documentation.

 **Example (for Basic Auth):**